DrA1ex/mind-net.js/README.md

 # mind-net.js

-Repository contains simple neural network implementation in pure TypeScript.
+Simple to use neural network implementation in pure TypeScript.

 ## Installation